css/csso/README.md

 ### compress(ast[, options])

-Does the main task – compress AST.
+Does the main task – compress an AST.

 > NOTE: `compress()` performs AST compression by transforming input AST by default (since AST cloning is expensive and needed in rare cases).
 Use `clone` option with truthy value in case you want to keep input AST untouched.

+Returns an object with properties:

+- ast `Object` – resulting AST

 Options: